 Step 3 Enter the Service Node Name and specify Firewall in the Service Node Type dropdown box.
-The Service Node Name must be unique.
-Step 4 From the Form Factor drop-down list, select Virtual.
-Step 5 Choose External Fabric from drop-down list, select the external fabric in which the service node (for example, ASA firewall) is located.
+The Ser vice Node Name must be unique.
+Step 4 From the e Form Factor drop-down list, select Virtual.
+Step 5 Choose appropriate external fabric from drop-down list, select the external fabric in which the service node (for example, ASA firewall) is located.
 Note Ensure that the service nodes need to belong to the external fabric.
 This is a prerequisite before creating a service node.
-Step 6 Enter the interface name of the service node that connects to the service leaf.
+Step 6 Enter the e interface name of the service node that connects to the service leaf.
 Step 7 Select the attached switch that is the service leaf, and the respective interface on the service leaf.
 Step 8 Choose service_link_trunk template.
 NDFC supports trunk, port channel, and vPC link templates.
 The available link templates in the Link Template drop-down list are filtered based on the selected Attached Switch Interface type.
-Step 9 Specify the General Parameters and Advanced parameters, if required.
-Some parameters are pre-filled with the default values.
-Step 10 Click Save to save the created service node.
+Step 9 the General Parameters and Advanced parameters, if required.
+Some parameters are pre-filled with ult values.
+Step 10 Click Sa we to save the created service node.